Steven Eggert sent these

 The June 22nd online Cincinnati News had an article about the state of repair of the main Crosley building.
 Above shows the building in it's glory days. |

-brought this nice Street Rod to the Nationals.
-He
+this nice Street Rod to the Nationals.
+He created this

 |